godhunter98/Portfolio-Website/content/projects/_index.md

 title: "Projects"
 ---

-Here’s a list of my projects across machine learning, AI tooling, and finance.
+Here’s a list of my projects across machine learning, AI tools, and finance.